Instructions for getting around our zoo

 In this section you will find:

-After the gorilla hilltop viewing, keep left to find the black and white colobus monkey and pudu.
+After the gorilla hilltop viewing, keep left to find the cheetah and southern pudu.
 Follow the path which curves round to the right.
 This path gets quite steep as is passes maned wolf and vicuña.
 The distance from the gorilla house to the maned wolf is around 100 metres.

-Walk back past the sun bears and anteater to find the Ability Café at Treetop Tearooms.
+You’ll find the Treetop Tearoom on the right.
 The café sells hot and cold drinks, snacks and light bites.
 From the maned wolf to café is around 180 metres.

 Toilets are located below the café and can be accessed from two sides.
 From the café to the toilets, it’s around 52 metres.